engie-group/shaystack/docs/index.md

 To implement a provider, two strategies are proposed:

 - Read the entire ontology in memory, apply the `filter()` and return the result
-- Convert the filter request to a specific request on your datamodel, convert the row to entities an return the result.
+- Convert the filter request to a specific request on your data model, convert the row to entities and return the result.

 ### Using AWS